ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-4-1.md

-Chapter 4: Embracing Failure and Learning from Mistakes: Viewing Failure as an Opportunity for Growth
+Viewing Failure as an Opportunity for Growth
 =====================================================================================================

 Failure is a natural part of entrepreneurship, but it can also be an opportunity for growth.
 In this chapter, we will explore techniques for embracing failure and learning from mistakes.